lscalese/openapi-suite/README.md

 ## Developer community article

-More information about OpenAPI-suite are available on this [developer community article](https://community.intersystems.com/post/openapi-suite).
+More information about OpenAPI-suite will be available soon on a [developer community article](https://community.intersystems.com/post/openapi-suite).